Nothing thumps like a plump, round pumpkin.

 “We start transforming our farm into The Great Pumpkin Patch in July,” says Shana.
 Huge numbers of pumpkins, gourds and squash are pressed into service, some in colorful towers, others affixed to every square foot of farm outbuildings.
 Even more find themselves assembled for sale in vast ranks and rows on the ground, a colorful cucurbit army in search of a mission.

 But the work actually starts long before.
-The first seeds go in the ground in May, and the family plants many varieties with different maturity dates.
+The first seeds go into the ground in May, and the family plants many varieties with different maturity dates.

 “Mac wants to make sure that the people who come at the beginning of September have the same experience as the folks who come at the end of the season,” Shana says.